coryjamescrook/resume/readme.md

 # Resume

 This is my development resume.
-Using HTML, CSS, JS, & jQuery.
+Made with NextJS.

 ## Authors